pansap99/gitGuide/README.md

 # Stashing

-Remember when we tryed to switch branch when our changes where unstaged??
+Remember when we tried to switch branch when our changes where unstaged??
 For example if we create a new file and try to switch branch git will let us switch branch but carry this new file with us to the other branch.
-There can also be cases where we made changes in a file in one branch and didn't commited the changes and these changes are in conflict with the file contents in the other branch.
+There can also be cases where we made changes in a file in one branch and didn't committed the changes and these changes are in conflict with the file contents in the other branch.
 In these cases git will say:

 <p align="center"> <img title="a title" alt="Alt text" width=600 src="images/git_swith_conflicts.png"> </p>

 You can either switch again and commit your changes or **stash** them.
-This for when you made changes but you are not ready to make a final commit, or you want to quickly switch branches to work in some on-the-spot idea on the other branch.
-This is were stashing comes in handy.
+Stashing comes in handy for when you made changes but you are not ready to make a final commit, or you want to quickly switch branches to work in some on-the-spot idea on the other branch.

-Git provides us with an option to stash these uncommited changes so we can get back to them later without being in our way and not having to make unnecessary commits.
+Git provides us with an option to stash these uncommitted changes so we can get back to them later without being in our way and not having to make unnecessary commits.
 Lets get to the commands...

 ```
 git stash
 # or
 git statsh save
 ```
 Saves changes that you are not ready to commit.
-Basically "removes" the changes you made from git's "memory" like you dind't make any changes and "stores" them in a "stash memory".
+Basically "removes" the changes you made from git's "memory" like you didn’t make any changes and "stores" them in a "stash memory".

 ```
 git stash pop
 ```

-We can use ```git stash pop``` to remove the most recently stashed cahnges in our stash and re-apply them to our working copy.
+We can use ```git stash pop``` to remove the most recently stashed changes in our stash and re-apply them to our working copy.
 We can do that in the branch from which we stashed them or in any other branch.

 Lets see an example.
 Say you are working on the feature1 branch and you made some changes (added some new functions).
 Then, a co-worker texted you that he wants to verify if the commits he made in the master branch are ok and didn't mesh up all the project.
-As a good friend, you wanna help him.
+As a good friend, you want to help him.
 You have more work to do on feature1 to make a commit though.
 So what do you do?
 You stash the changes to switch branch.

 <p align="center"> <img title="a title" alt="Alt text" width=600 src="images/stash_and_switch.png"> </p>